Table of Contents

 Stub

-A dummy that returns a value that is needed for the test.
+A dummy that returns a specific values, or throws exceptions needed for the test.

 Spy